pingidentity/terraform-provider-pingfederate/docs/resources/data_store.md

 ### Required

-- `custom_id` (String) The persistent, unique ID for the data store.
+- `data_store_id` (String) The persistent, unique ID for the data store.
 It can be any combination of [a-zA-Z0-9._-].
 This property is system-assigned if not specified.

 ### Optional